Ficool

 Suddenly.

-The smile vanishes from the Father's face.
+The smile disappears from the father's face.

 Page 5

-Shot of a small jar on the shelf.
+A small pot on the shelf.

 Page 6